alincode/youtube-playlist-markdown/README.md

 ---
 ### Features

-* you could choice get all playlist or only one.
+* You could choice get all playlist or only one.
-* you could use `TODO` variable to change the table style.
+* You could use `TODO` variable to change the table style.
 ### Requirements

 * node 8.x.x